-- Generalities

-- What is vGate?

-- How to get vGATE now?

-- How to use vGATE now?

-- How can I find and launch GATE in vGate?

-- Miscellaneous

-- How to get my keyboard properly working?

-- How to get the network working in my virtual machine?

-- How to transfer files from the virtual machine to my actual machine?

-- How to minimize the size of the VDI (Virtual Disk Image)?

-- How to update the maximum allowed size of my VDI to a bigger one?
+- How to share a folder? - How to get my keyboard properly working? - How to get the network working in my virtual machine? - How to transfer files from the virtual machine to my actual machine? - How to minimize the size of the VDI (Virtual Disk Image)? - How to update the maximum allowed size of my VDI to a bigger one?

-8.1 Generalities
+9.1 Generalities

-8.1.1 What is vGate?
+9.1.1 What is vGate?